ValerioB88/mind-set-example/src/utils/cosine_similarity/README.md

 The meaning of the `--affine_transf_code` optional args is explained below.

-**(Notice how we always start the script as a module, and from the root folder of this project, `MindSet`.
+**(Notice how we always start the script as a module, and from the root folder of this project, `mind-set`.
 Alway do that, otherwise it won't work)**
 ### Dataset: Folder vs Folder
 * **Example dataset in `data/NAPvsMP/NAPvsMP_standard`**